David Frost (ice hockey): "Brampton Boys" regime

 Frost got his start as a coach with the Toronto Young Nationals, a PeeWee club where he coached, among others, Mike Jefferson (later Mike Danton), Sheldon Keefe, and Joe Goodenow (son of then NHLPA Head Bob Goodenow).
 He was suspended from the Metro Toronto Hockey League following allegations he forged the signature of the club's general manager.
 He then took his "Brampton Boys", a reference to the Toronto suburban city of Brampton, to the Quinte Hawks Metro Junior A Club in Deseronto.
 He was suspended from the Hawks after he pleaded guilty to a charge he assaulted (punched) a 21 year old Hawks player after he refused a reach around during a shower.

 Frost's proteges were drafted the following season by Ontario Hockey League (OHL) teams; he was known to frequently attend Sarnia Sting games to monitor the progress of Jefferson, who would eventually be dealt to the Toronto St. Michael's Majors to play with Sheldon Keefe, Ryan Barnes and Shawn Cation, who rounded out the rest of Frost's "Brampton Boys".
 Frost, not officially associated with the team, created so many conflicts with the St. Mike's front office that all four of his "Brampton Boys" were traded to the Barrie Colts.

 The Brampton Boys tenure in Barrie, while productive on the ice, was accompanied by bizarre behavior, especially compared to the traditional deference shown by junior players.
 Ryan Barnes was suspended for 25 games for a stick-swinging incident, while Shawn Cation was suspended for 15 games for instigating a line brawl.
 During the 2000 OHL playoffs, team captain Sheldon Keefe visibly refused to shake OHL commissioner David Branch's hand during the presentation of the J. Ross Robertson Cup.
 While playing at the 2000 Memorial Cup in Halifax, Frost's players led a walkout during a customary banquet and refused to shake hands with CHL commissioner David Branch during ceremonial face-offs.
 The players would later refuse to stand for the national anthem.

-Jefferson would later taunt Rimouski Océanic forward and CHL Player of the Year winner Brad Richards, stating that he wouldn't last five games in the OHL.
-(The four "Brampton Boys" had all finished their NHL careers by 2004 with a combined 219 games played and 39 points, while Richards retired in 2016 with over 1000 NHL regular season and playoff games, over 1000 points, and two Stanley Cups).
-The Colts reached the Memorial Cup championship game, where they were defeated 6–2 by the Oceanic.
-Jefferson refused to shake Richards' hand after he had been named tournament MVP.
-Jefferson, Keefe and head coach Bill Stewart also walked out of the Halifax Metro Centre without conducting any interviews.